sematext/docs/docs/logs/faq.md

 ### Alerts

-**What are Logsene Alerts?**
+**What are Logs Management App Alerts?**

-Logsene alerts are based on saved searches that trigger alert notifications when these saved searches meet a certain threshold condition in your logs - e.g. less than N matches in 5 minutes, more than M matches in 3 minutes, etc., or when such saved searches detect *sudden changes* in the number/volume of matching logs - i.e., anomalies.
+Logging app alerts are based on saved searches that trigger alert notifications when these saved searches meet a certain threshold condition in your logs - e.g. less than N matches in 5 minutes, more than M matches in 3 minutes, etc., or when such saved searches detect *sudden changes* in the number/volume of matching logs - i.e., anomalies.

-**How to create Logsene Alerts?**
+**How to create Alerts in Logs Management App?**

-Logsene Alerts are added by clicking the disk icon on the right side of the search box.
+Alerts are added by clicking the disk icon on the right side of the search box.
 Please see screenshots below.